EHHS Learning Community

 How do I get involved?

-If you are about to begin your first year and have an interest in living in the EHHS-LC, select the EHHS-LC on your housing application.
-Once you select this option, you will be emailed with a link to an online application that will provide details about the first semester course options reserved for EHHS-LC students, information about early move-in, and how to connect with an EHHS-LC roommate.
+If you are about to begin your first year and have an interest in living in the EHHS-LLC, select the EHHS-LLC on your housing application.
+Once you select this option, you will be emailed with a link to an online application that will provide details about the first semester course options reserved for EHHS-LLC students, information about early move-in, and how to connect with an EHHS-LLC roommate.

 Where will I live?

-For the 2018-2019 year, certain rooms in Manchester Hall are reserved for students with a major in the College of Education, Health, and Human Services who would also like to join the EHHS-LC and live with another EHHS-LC student.
+For the 2018-2019 year, certain rooms in Manchester Hall are reserved for students with a major in the College of Education, Health, and Human Services who would also like to join the EHHS-LLC and live with another EHHS-LLC student.

 Benefits of Participating in the EHHS Living-Learning Community